arogozhnikov/python3_with_pleasure/README.md

 ```

 ## Explicit difference between 'true division' and 'integer division'

-While this change may be not a good fit for system programming in python, for data science this is definitely a positive change
+This may be not a good fit for system programming in python, but for data science this is definitely a positive change

 ```python
 velocity = distance / time